ltpitt/python-jupyter-face-generation/README.md

 ### Loss
-Implement `model_loss` to build the GANs for training and calculate the loss.
-The function should return a tuple of (discriminator loss, generator loss).
-Use the following functions you implemented:
+Implemented `model_loss` to build the GANs for training and calculate the loss.
+The functionreturns a tuple of (discriminator loss, generator loss).
+Used the previously implemented functions:
 - `discriminator(images, reuse=False)`
 - `generator(z, out_channel_dim, is_train=True)`